sans-sehgal/OpenOCR_Correct/README.md

 The interactive features as of now are:-
 1. Error detection.
 2. Generating Suggestions (will replace this to auto-completion in Future Work).
-Please mail to rohitsaluja22@gmail.com or file an issue for any suggestions related to auto-completion.

 Following information is updated on the fly, after correction of each page:-
 1. A domain specific dictionary which is uploaded on the fly.